gethinode/docs/content/en/docs/latest/about/integrations.md

 ## Disclaimer

 The names and visual logos referenced on this page may include trademarks and otherwise legally protected work.
 Hinode is not endorsed by or affiliated with any of the organizations or natural persons mentioned.
-We have been careful to respect the trademark policies and other applicable policies of the individual owners.
+We have been careful to respect the trademark policies and other applicable policies of the original owners.
 If you believe this page contains errors or incorrect references, please {{< link issue_tracker >}}add an issue to our issue tracker{{< /link >}}.